IAMconsortium/nomenclature/README.md

 replaced by every element in the Tag dictionary.
 The `<Tag>` will also be replaced in any of the variable attributes.

+There must be only one top-level entry in any yaml file to be used as tag.

 #### Guidelines and naming convention

 The variable name (code) should adhere to the following conventions: